How To Make An Easy DIY Chunky Yarn Wreath

-Today we’re going to learn how to make an easy braided chunky yarn wreath.
+Today we’re going to learn how to make an easy DIY chunky yarn wreath.
 This is one of the quickest to make and a super easy chunky yarn wreath I’ve ever made and it’s so warm and cozy looking.
 It’s a beautiful briaded yarn wreath that adds a cozy look to your home decor.
 Let’s learn how to make a yarn wreath with chunky yarn.

-I grabbed some of my dog’s hair elastics, a chip clip and got started.
-Umm what?
-Ha ha.
-You can meet June here if you’d like, but let’s make this wreath first and I’ll explain the hair ties and chip clip.
-Here’s what I used to make it:
+To get started, I grabbed some of my dog’s hair elastics and a chip clip.
+Umm, what?
+Haha.
+Let’s make this easy chunky yarn wreath DIY and I’ll explain the hair ties and chip clip.
+Here’s what I used to make the wreath:

-Supplies – How To Make An Easy Braided Chunky Yarn Wreath
+Supplies – How To Make A DIY Chunky Yarn Wreath

-- Chunky Yarn – I used this chunky yarn
+- Chunky, bulky or jumbo yarn – I used this chunky yarn.
+It nees texture!

 - Rubberbands or even a thinner piece of yarn for tying the ends – I used these